 2. While the oil is heating, cut the chicken into 1-inch pieces.
 Season with salt and pepper.

 3. Place the cornstarch in a gallon-sized Ziploc bag.
 Whisk the eggs together in a shallow pie plate.

-7. Mix the sauce ingredients together in a medium bowl and pour over the chicken in the baking dish.
+6. Mix the sauce ingredients together in a medium bowl and pour over the chicken in the baking dish.
 Bake for one hour, turning the chicken once or twice while cooking to coat evenly with sauce.
-Serve over hot, steamed rice.